twistingmercury/agentic_loop_runner/docs/requirements/01_requirements_v01.md

 Out of scope: automatic retries, concurrent task execution within a run, concurrent-run protection (withdrawn FR-008), flags to change the log and result directory, model-selection flags, and platforms other than CON-002.
 Live agent output is optional.
-The user will choose the programming language separately; architects must not choose it on the user's behalf.
+The user chose Python (CON-003); architects must not change the language.

 ## Where these requirements come from